rlancemartin/rlancemartin.github.io/_posts/2025-06-22-context_engineering.md

 The simplest approach is just to pull all memories into the agent’s context window.
 For example, Claude Code just reads all [`CLAUDE.md`](http://CLAUDE.md) files into context at the start of each session.
 In my [email assistant](https://github.com/langchain-ai/agents-from-scratch), I always load a set memories that provide email triage and response instructions into context.

 But, mechanisms to fetch select memories are important if the collection is large.
-The store (e.g., embedding-based search or graph retrieval) will determine the approach.
+The store will help determine the approach (e.g., embedding-based search or graph retrieval).

-[In practice this can be a deep topic](https://x.com/_mohansolo/status/1899630246862966837).
+[In practice this is a deep topic](https://x.com/_mohansolo/status/1899630246862966837).
 Retrieval can be tricky.
 For example, [Generative Agents](https://ar5iv.labs.arxiv.org/html/2304.03442) scored memories on similarity, recency, and importance.
 [Simon Willison shared](https://simonwillison.net/2025/Jun/6/six-months-in-llms/) an example of memory retrieval gone wrong.
 GPT-4o injected location into an image based upon his memories, which was not desired.
-Poor memory retrieval can make users feel like the context window “no longer belongs to them”!
+Poor memory retrieval can make users feel like the context window "doesn't belong to them"!

 ### Isolating Context